zehuilu/Real-time-Multi-Robot-Mission-Planning-in-Cluttered-Environment/README.md

 # DrMaMP-Distributed-Real-time-Multi-agent-Mission-Planning-Algorithm
-This is DrMaMP: Distributed Real-time Multi-agent Mission Planning Algorithm in Cluttered Environment.
+This is DrMaMP: Distributed Real-time Multi-agent Mission Planning in Cluttered Environment.
+The paper is shown below.

+NOT UPLOADED YET

 This repo has been tested with: